Adelaide Metro: History

-The Adelaide Metro is a brand introduced in April 2000 following the second round of tenders privatisation of formerly government-operated bus services.
+The Adelaide Metro is a brand introduced in April 2000, following the second round of tenders privatisation of formerly government-operated bus services.

-Previously, the public transport system in Adelaide has been known under several names.
+The public transport system in Adelaide has previously been known under several names.
 The State Transport Authority was formed in 1974, combining the metropolitan rail operations of the former South Australian Railways Commission, and the bus and tram operations of the former Municipal Tramways Trust.
 Adelaide removed almost all tramlines from the 1930s to 1958 leaving only the Glenelg line.
-This tramline was extended in 2007 by the Department Of Transport, Energy & Infrastructure (DTEI), and again to the Adelaide Entertainment Centre in 2010.
+This tramline was extended in 2007 by the Department of Transport, Energy & Infrastructure (DTEI), and again to the Adelaide Entertainment Centre in 2010.
 In July 1994, the STA was abolished and government public transport services were transferred to TransAdelaide, a publicly owned corporation.

 In 1995–96, there was a partial tendering of the bus services.
 TransAdelaide retained three contract regions, Serco won two contract regions, and Hills Transit a joint venture between Australian Transit Enterprises and TransAdelaide, one.
 Services were run and marketed under each operator's name, presenting a disjointed network to the public.

-The 2000 round of tenders saw the end of TransAdelaide's direct operation of bus services in its own right, although it retained the train and tram services.
-Serco won the North-South, Outer North, and Outer North-East contract areas, SouthLink the Outer South contract area, Torrens Transit the East-West contract area and City Free services and Transitplus, a joint venture between Australian Transit Enterprises and TransAdelaide, the Hills Contract area.
+The 2000 round of tenders ended TransAdelaide's direct operation of bus services, while retaining the train and tram services.
+Serco won the North-South, Outer North, and Outer North-East contract areas.
+SouthLink won the Outer South contract area.
+Torrens Transit won the East-West contract area.
+City Free services and Transitplus, a joint venture between Australian Transit Enterprises and TransAdelaide, won the Hills contract area.
 The Adelaide Metro brand was applied across all transport operators, appearing to the public as a unified network, with common livery, timetable designs and a city Information Centre.

 Environmental Incentives

-The State Government pledged that the Adelaide Metro would use cleaner fuels like biodiesel and natural gas in an effort to make Adelaide a carbon neutral city, however nearly 80 percent of the Adelaide Metro buses are still run on diesel, which is harmful for the environment due to the presence of sulfur.
+The State Government has pledged that the Adelaide Metro would use cleaner fuels like biodiesel and natural gas in an effort to make Adelaide a carbon neutral city.
+In 2016, nearly 80 percent of the Adelaide Metro buses ran on diesel, which is harmful for the environment due to the presence of sulfur.
+In 2023, the state government announced that a feasibility study was underway to replace Adelaide Metro's ageing diesel train fleet with zero-emission technology.

 Services

 Buses

-The largest element of Adelaide's public transport system is a fleet of diesel and natural gas powered buses.
+The largest element of Adelaide's public transport system is a fleet of diesel, electric, hybrid and natural gas powered buses.
 The majority of services terminate in the Adelaide city centre, suburban railway stations or shopping centre interchanges.
-As contracts are revised for privatised bus operations, more cross suburban routes are added to the network, whereas in the past bus routes were largely focused on moving passengers from the suburbs to the CBD.
+As contracts are revised for privatised bus operations, more cross suburban routes are added to the network.
+In the past, bus routes were largely focused on moving passengers from the suburbs to the CBD.